Why buy from Life Under Canvas?

 Extra carry handles on the bag

 Bell Tents are quite heavy but with the right carry handles are very manageable.
-Life Under Canvas tents are supplied in a branded bag with long shoulder straps plus short handles on either end so they are easy to carry alone or with a friend.
+Life Under Canvas tents are supplied in a branded bag with long reinforced shoulder straps plus short handles on either end so they are easy to carry alone or with a friend.

 Because then you’ve got everything that you need!